Admissions

 Welcome to Laurus Grace

-We would like to extend a very warm welcome to all prospective pupils and their parents/carers.
+We would like to extend a very warm welcome to all prospective students and their parents and carers.
 We promise that we will work as hard as we can, in partnership with you, to attain the very highest standards of education and personal development for your child.

 If we can be of any further help, please contact us via [email protected]